yevheniia08/Sales-Analytics/README.md

 The project involves:
 - Aggregating user activity metrics by country, date, and user attributes
 - Using **window functions and ranking** to highlight top-performing countries
-- Creating a custom table `message_data_opanasiuk` with sent, open, and visit message flags
+- Creating a custom table with sent, open, and visit message flags
 - Joining account, session, and country-level parameters for enriched analysis

 ## Use Cases